einsteinzweisteine/NEAPrototype-RAIL/README.md

 	* Will be a strictly straight line
  * Stations will:
 	* Be connected by exclusively two tracks
-	* Will have a transmitter broadcasting their station name, and this transmitter will have a range of 50 m
+	* Will have a transmitter broadcasting their station name, and this transmitter will have a range
  * Passengers will be instantiated at a station, then be given a target station and a specific train
 	* A central server will register a request from the passenger to go to a target station
 	* The server will then assign the passenger to a specific train and vice versa